strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 * `read_committed`
 * `read_uncommitted` (default)

 If you switch from the default to `read_committed`, only transactional messages that have been committed are read by the consumer.
 As always, there's a trade-off.
-Using this mode will lead to an increase in end-to-end latency, because the consumer will only return a message when the brokers have written the transaction markers that record the result of the transaction (_committed_ or _aborted_).
+Using this mode will lead to an increase in end-to-end latency because the consumer will only return a message when the brokers have written the transaction markers that record the result of the transaction (_committed_ or _aborted_).

 ```properties
 # ...